DIANE M. PERRY, P.A.

 Alimony

-The Florida Legislature has now set forth rebuttable presumptions that a marriage of less than 7 years is a short term marriage; a moderate marriage is one that is greater in length than 7 years and less than 17 years and; a long term marriage is a marriage of 17 years or greater.
+Florida law has now set forth rebuttable presumptions that a marriage of less than 10 years is a short term marriage; that a moderate term marriage is one that is greater in length than 10 years and less than 20 years and; that a long term marriage is a marriage of 20 years or longer.
+See Florida Statute 61.08.